-Details of any additional selection criteria and subject prerequisites are outlined in the course descriptions available through the course search.
+Details of any additional selection criteria and prerequisites are outlined in the course descriptions available through the course search.

-Australian Year 12 qualifications
+Australian Year 12 students

-If you are completing an Australian Year 12 qualification in 2014, admission to most tertiary courses is based on your overall achievement in those studies.
+If you are completing an Australian Year 12 qualification in 2015, admission to most tertiary courses is based on your overall achievement in those studies.

-- for Queensland Year 12 applicants who are eligible for an Overall Position (OP), and apply to UAC, an equivalent ATAR derived from the rank as provided by the Queensland Curriculum and Assessment Authority (QCAA).
+- for Queensland Year 12 applicants who are eligible for an Overall Position (OP), and apply to UAC, an equivalent ATAR derived from the rank is provided by the Queensland Curriculum and Assessment Authority (QCAA).
 This rank is not reported to applicants.
-OPs shown in the Year 12 comparison table can be used as a guide.
+However, OPs shown in the Year 12 comparison table can be used as a guide.
 Students who complete a Queensland Senior External Examination are not eligible for an OP; UAC calculates a UAC rank for these students.

 - for Victorian Year 12 applicants, the ATAR as calculated and distributed by the Victorian Tertiary Admissions Centre (VTAC)